Home of Rest for Old Horses

 It has 'first option' on taking in tram horses as they retire.

-Normally open to the public from early May through to mid September (Sundays to Fridays, not Saturdays), then during the October half-term week and an illuminated festive fortnight in December.
+Normally open to the public from early May through to mid September (Sundays to Fridays, not Saturdays), then during the October half-term week.